-Our SSD testbed consists of a Gigabyte X470 Aorus Gaming 7 WiFi motherboard, Ryzen 7 2700X processor, 2x8GB G.Skill DDR4-3200 CL14 memory, and Windows 10 Pro 64-bit.
+Our SSD testbed consists of a Gigabyte X470 Aorus Gaming 7 WiFi motherboard (apart from the PCIe 4.0 Corsair SSD), Ryzen 7 2700X processor, 2x8GB G.Skill DDR4-3200 CL14 memory and Windows 10 Pro 64-bit.
 We retested all the SSDs with the latest Windows 10 May 2019 update installed, and found that random IO on Intel systems has been impacted by the Meltdown and Spectre exploit patches.
-The good news is that with a dedicated x4 PCIe connection for M.2 NVMe drives, in most cases our new results match or exceed our earlier Z370 testbed results.
+The good news is that with a dedicated x4 PCIe connection for M.2 NVMe drives, in most cases, our new results match or exceed our earlier Z370 testbed results.

 What's so special about NVMe?

 The old storage paradigm was built on the idea of spinning disks.
-When SSDs hit the mainstream consumer market starting in 2007, they reset our expectations for storage.
+When SSDs hit the mainstream consumer market, back in 2007, they reset our expectations for storage.
 Moving from the mechanical world of hard drives to the silicon world of SSDs brought rapid improvements in performance, technology, capacities, and reliability.
-SSDs had no difficulty saturating the various SATA connections.
-Faster alternatives were needed, but the interface was only part of the problem.
+SSDs, however, quickly saturated the various SATA connections and so faster alternatives were needed, but the interface was only part of the problem.

 But what's NVMe like in the real world?
-If you're copying a game from one drive to another, or validating game files in Steam, faster NVMe drives definitely make a difference.
-They can also shave off a second or two when it comes time to load a game level, but the bigger difference is against hard drives where even a slower SATA SSD is much faster.
-Go beyond a certain point and all SSDs start to feel similar.
+If you're copying a game from one drive to another, or validating game files in Steam, faster NVMe drives make a difference.
+They can also shave off a second or two when it comes time to load a game level, but the more significant difference is against hard drives where even a slower SATA SSD is much faster.
+Go beyond a certain point, and all SSDs start to feel similar.